Amashing0411/VictusG2-Documentation/README.md

 - Supported debugging and optimization of backend processes

 ### Daniel Sotalbo
-- Assisted in frontend development and UI implementation
 - Contributed to component structuring and interface improvements
 - Supported testing and refinement of user-facing features